Updated in 2026

 6. Radiator Heaters

 Oil-filled radiator heaters are used by many EI folks.
-The oil is well sealed and should never leak out.
-I have seen it happen once but that is a major defect and failure.
+The oil is well-sealed and should never leak out.
+I heard of it happening once but that is a major defect and failure.

 7. Glass Heater